 EDR solutions are designed to allow security professionals to detect attacks on endpoints and, in some cases, respond to them.
 They do this through continuous monitoring of endpoints, as well as recording all activity at the endpoint.
 Beyond that, the solution class is architected to enable proactive threat hunting for indicators of attack and remediate the changes that external attacks cause.

 In that respect, EDR solutions provide an extra layer of security against advanced threats.
 They empower security teams and SOC analysts with new insights and new tools to respond to them via the added context of rich endpoint data.
 The problem, though, is that EDR tools don’t actually reduce risk enough to be beneficial unless they are staffed by large and experienced teams of analysts working around the clock that can manually investigate the more than 10,000 alerts per day that these products generate.

-Endpoint Detection and Response Is Not Enough
+EDR Is Not Enough

 The underlying concept behind EDR is a good idea.
 Detecting and responding to malware is definitely something that security professionals want to be able to do; they also would like to do proactive threat hunting to determine what kinds of attacks might be entering their system.
 The problem is that EDR solutions, although good in theory, are not enough to actually protect your organization from the kinds of advanced cyber-attacks that threaten your organization every day.